HDMS Galathea (1831): The Mediterranean, 1833 and 1839

 In 1736, Galathea was used as a naval training ship.
 She was under the command of M. Lütken.
 She departed from Copenhagen on 3 March and arrived back in Copenhagen on 6 September.

 In 1838, Galathea was again sent to Livorno to pick up more of Thorvaldsen's artworks.
 She was under the command of Jens Seidelin on the voyage.
-42 bboxes with plaster copies of Thorvaldsen's works as well as antique sculptures were transported to Copenhagen with the ship.
+42 boxes with plaster copies of Thorvaldsen's works as well as antique sculptures were transported to Copenhagen with the ship.
 Another five boxes with works by other Danish artists as well as a couple of marble blocks for the sculptor Herman W. Bissen were also picked up in Livorno.
 Thorvaldsen had returned to Copenhagen the previous year, after having worked in Rome since 1797.
 Galathea arrived back in Copenhagen on 25 August 1849.

 First Galathea Expedition, 184547

 After a major overhaul in 1844 Galathea launched on a circumnavigation of the world (known as the first Galathea Expedition) in 1845–1847, under command of Commander Steen Andersen Bille.
 The expedition left Copenhagen 24 June 1845 and returned 31 August 1847.
 It served combined scientific and diplomatic purposes and took a route south of Africa to the Indian subcontinent, past Japan and the Sandwich Islands (Hawaii) across the Pacific, south of Cape Horn and across the Atlantic towards Copenhagen.

-The scientist on board were Didrik Ferdinand Didrichsen (physician and botanist), Bernhard Casper Kamphǿvener (botanist), Carl Emil Kiellerup (entomologist), Hinrich Johannes Rink (geologist), Wilhelm Friedrich Georg Behn (zoologist) and Johannes Theodor Reinhardt (zoologist).
+The scientists on board were Didrik Ferdinand Didrichsen (physician and botanist), Bernhard Casper Kamphǿvener (botanist), Carl Emil Kiellerup (entomologist), Hinrich Johannes Rink (geologist), Wilhelm Friedrich Georg Behn (zoologist) and Johannes Theodor Reinhardt (zoologist).
 Also two artists, Johan Christian Thornam (drawings) and Poul August Plum (paintings) were on board.
 The expedition collected large amounts of zoological, botanical and ethnological artifacts, but the immediate scientific results of the expedition were limited.
 This was primarily due to the death of the Danish King Christian 8th in 1848 and the first Schleswig War, which started later the same year.
 Christian 8th was personally interested in natural sciences, much more than his son and successor King Frederick 7th.
 The collected artifacts were distributed among the museums in Copenhagen and Kiel.

 The important diplomatic missions included strengthening of trade relationships with the Far East and South America, recolonising the Nicobar Islands and handing over the Danish trade posts in India to England.

 The primary first hand account of the expedition is due to the captain in the book St. Billes Beretning om Corvetten Gaiatheas Rejse omkring Jorden from 1853.